-14.7.20 tools.pythonpath()
+15.7.20 tools.pythonpath()

-Warning: This way of reusing python code from other recipes can be improved via Python requires: reusing python code in recipes [EXPERIMENTAL].
+Warning: This way of reusing python code from other recipes can be improved via Python requires: reusing code [EXPERIMENTAL].

-This tool is automatically applied in the conanfile methods unless apply\env is deactivated, so any PYTHONPATH inherited from the requirements will be automatically available.
+This tool is automatically applied in the conanfile methods unless apply_env is deactivated, so any PYTHONPATH inherited from the requirements will be automatically available.